apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

   ...
 </project>
 ```

-In general, those dependencies are available on Maven central nowadays.
+Most of those dependencies are available on Maven central nowadays.
+In general, you should never add any explicit dependencies for classes which are part of the JDK.